jupyterhub/jupyterhub/docs/source/contributing/tests.rst

 - ``bad_spawn``: enables the BadSpawner (a spawner that fails immediately)
 - ``slow_bad_spawn``: enables the SlowBadSpawner (a spawner that fails after a short delay)

-For information on using the existing fixtures and creating new ones, refer to `pytest fixtures documentation <https://pytest.readthedocs.io/en/latest/fixture.html>`_
+For information on using the existing fixtures and creating new ones, refer to the `pytest fixtures documentation <https://pytest.readthedocs.io/en/latest/fixture.html>`_

 Troubleshooting Test Failures